alannorman99/TrafficGUI/README.md

 This is a web application titled TrafficGUI that intends to connect to a mapquest API for real-time map and traffic data.
 It then displays that data for the current user and allows them to create a route based on the traffic levels.
 The app comes with a local database feature that allows the user to save accounts.
 We intend to implement a feature that connects the current account to the database and pulls previuosly saved routes from earlier uses and displays them for easier access.

+The future for this project is to create a much nicer looking UI along with fully deploying the app so that anyone can use it with just a link.
+This would involve deploying a mongoDB over the cloud, so any account created is saved for future access.
+Also, the front-end would need to be permantely deployed and scaleable depending on the amount of users and the type of devices they're using.

 ### Built With

 The major frameworks used for this application: